-Let’s make clean water possible for even more people
+You've made clean water possible for thousands more people!

 Last October, Purdys CEO Karen Flavelle travelled to Ivory Coast to participate in the official handover of the water filters raised through our 2017 Clean Water Project.
 But what makes the Clean Water Project so special is that it includes more than these life-changing water filters—it includes working with community leaders to provide training on their use and care plus important WASH (water, health and hygiene) education for teachers and students.